 Finishing off our blue websites showcase, we can see the minimalist trend utilized by this website was done by using solid colors against a black background.

-If you enjoyed reading this article about blue websites, you should read these as well:
+If you enjoyed reading this article on blue websites, you should check out this one about websites with a yellow color palette.